epics-extensions/EPNix/docs/nixos-services/user-guides/ioc-services.md

 As an alternative,
-if the IOC you want to run doesn't expose a pre-configured service, or if you don't wan't to use that configuration, you can define it directly in your NixOS configuration.
+if the IOC you want to run doesn't expose a pre-configured service, or if you don't want to use that configuration, you can define it directly in your NixOS configuration.

 From your NixOS configuration repository,